A Hangover You Don't Deserve: Release and reception

+Legacy

+"Ohio (Come Back to Texas)" was used as a Wake-Up Call on Day 10 of NASA’s Space Shuttle Discovery's final mission, STS-133, at the request of the crew, on March 5, 2011.

+From mid-2024 to early 2025, the band embarked on "A Hangover You Don't Deserve 20th Anniversary Tour", where they performed the album in its entirety.
+On October 24, 2025, the band released the live album A Hangover You Definitely Deserve, which was recorded during the tour's show in Manchester.

 Track listing

 Each version of the album, excluding the DualDisc version, has a number of tracks that are four to five seconds of complete silence, titled "[Blank]", between the last song and "Ohio (Reprise)".
 The number of tracks varies upon the version, but "Ohio (Reprise)" and "Belgium (Boy Band Remix)" are tracks 43 and 44 respectively on all versions.